-For this November 18th session Peter and Ben had invited Sander van der Heide, Mastering Engineer for the Wisseloord Studio’s.
+For this first session on November 18th Peter and Ben had invited Sander van der Heide, Mastering Engineer at the Wisseloord Studio’s.
 And because music goes well with food, they had organized a table full of very lovely Indonesian food and plenty of drinks.

 Jaap Veenstra of Alpha Audio on the left, Sander in the middle, and me chewing food on the right

 The room prior to the start of the show

 Sander is a masterful engineer but also a very friendly person, and patient too!
 He explained in full detail the logic behind making various masters catering to different outlets such as CD, Spotify or even particular radio stations, and took all the time to answer even the most pertinent questions.